Albert Pierrepoint: War-related executions

 In August 1943 Pierrepoint married Anne Fletcher after a courtship of five years.
-He did not tell her about his role of executioner until a few weeks after the nuptials when he was flown to Gibraltar to hang two saboteurs; on his return he explained the reason for his absence and she accepted it, saying that she had known about his second job all along, after hearing gossip locally.
+He did not tell her about his role as executioner until a few weeks after the nuptials, when he was flown to Gibraltar to hang two saboteurs; on his return he explained the reason for his absence, and she accepted it, saying that she had known about his second job all along, after hearing gossip locally.

 Irma Grese and Josef Kramer, both officials at Bergen-Belsen concentration camp, awaiting trial; both were executed by Pierrepoint.

 In late 1945, following the liberation of the Bergen-Belsen concentration camp and the subsequent trial of the camp's officials and functionaries, Pierrepoint was sent to Hamelin, Germany to carry out the executions of eleven of those sentenced to death, plus two other German war criminals convicted of murdering an RAF pilot in the Netherlands in March 1945.
 He disliked any publicity connected to his role and was unhappy that his name had been announced to the press by Field Marshal Sir Bernard Montgomery.
 When he flew to Germany, he was followed across the airfield by the press, which he described as being "as unwelcome as a lynch mob".
 He was given the honorary military rank of lieutenant colonel and, on 13 December, he first executed the women individually, then the men two at a time.
 (Note: Pierrepoint subsequently received an anonymous letter every Christmas for several years with a £5 note and the word "Belsen".)
 Pierrepoint travelled several times to Hamelin, and between December 1948 and October 1949 he executed 226 people, often over 10 a day, and on several occasions groups of up to 17 over 2 days.